How do I find my artist’s style?

-Full-time artist known for new era pointillism (His Insta)
+A full-time artist known for new era pointillism (His IG)

 “Later this evolved in the silhouette becoming a part of the polka dot pattern by merging the tonal values of the underlying dots with the silhouette with the same color but darker or lighter, where you could still see the silhouette but also all the polka dots, then the next transition to my final style was where the entire polka dot pattern got each individual colors that then made up the entire subject and that is my current style, this took me around 25 years…”

 There is control here.
-The technique is mastered, it can always progress because it is never ending but it reached a level few artists are reaching.
-We can see the work is consistent and photos also are perfect, the visual communication is at a pro level.
+The technique is mastered, it can always progress because it is never-ending but it reached a level few artists are reaching.
+We can see the work is consistent and the photos also are perfect, the visual communication is at a pro-level.
 Many galleries would dream about this professionalism if the niche is fitting theirs.
-So here the weakness: it seems that Dimitri is too dependent on his Instagram.
+So here is the weakness: Dimitri might be too dependent on his social media.

-Mixed Media Artist and Chubby little white woman on the brink of total insanity (Her website)
+Mixed Media Artist and Chubby little white woman on the brink of total insanity (Kina Crow’s website)